 A Qualified Scheduling Entity (QSE) representing a Load Resource is required to send Resource-level Real-Time telemetry to ERCOT every two seconds per Protocol Section 6.5.5.2, Operational Data Requirements; Nodal Operating Guide, Section 7, Telemetry and Communication, and the ERCOT Nodal ICCP Communication Handbook available on the ERCOT website.
 Telemetered data points are specific to the service being provided, and are listed in detail in Protocol Section 6.5.5.2.

-The relevant telemetry signals shall represent one of the following:
+The relevant telemetry signals shall represent one or both of the following:

-The sum of the Load of all Premises in the ALR, or
+The sum of the MW of all Premises in the ALR, or

-The sum of the Load of the Devices under control.
+The sum of the MW of the Devices under control.

 B Premise-Level Interval Metering